-Discretion Regulation Discretion made by Cumbria County Council as Administering Authority Date to which benefits shown on annual deferred benefit statement are calculated 106A(5) Benefits to be based as at 31 March.
-Abatement of pensions following re-employment (pre 1.4.08. leavers) 109 & 110(4)(b) To abate pensions following re- employment in accordance with the abatement policy approved by Pensions committee on 24 September 2012.
-Discharge Pension Credit liability (in respect of Pension Sharing Orders for pre 1.4.08.
-Pension Sharing Orders for non-councillor members) 147 Depending on individual circumstances
+Discretion Regulation Discretion made by Cumbria County Council as Administering Authority to discharge its functions Scheme policy document Date to which benefits shown on annual deferred benefit statement are calculated 106A(5) Benefits to be based as at 31 March Abatement of pensions following re-employment 109 & 110(4)(b) Not to abate pension following re- employment Retention of Contributions Equivalent Premium where member transfers out.
+118 Adopt this discretion Discharge Pension Credit liability.
+147 Depending on individual circumstances

-\These are matters about which the regulations require there must be a written policy.
+^{}These are matters about which the regulations require there must be a written policy.

-Discretions under the Local Government Pension Scheme Regulations 1995 (as amended) in relation to scheme members who ceased active membership before 1.4.98
+Discretionary policies in relation to scheme members who ceased active membership before 1 April 1998: